protein content and photosynthetic efficiency.is a type of single-celled algae that has been popularized as a potential food source due to its high

 Chlorella is the name of a genus composed of green algae species that contain chloroplast and can multiply rapidly with very little stimulation, as per a research published in the journal Methods in Cell Biology.
-It first came to the world’s attention in the 1950s as a potential food source in the midst of a world hunger crisis.
-When it is dried, it provides a rich source of and protein, and has become popularly known as a “superfood”.
+It first came to the world’s attention in the 1950s as a potential food source amid a world hunger crisis.
+When it is dried, it provides a rich source of and protein and has become a popular superfood.
 You can find chlorella in many herbal supplement blends, naturopathic proteins, and healthy foods, as well as certain cosmetic products.

 While it was expected that chlorella would become a major player in global nutrition, cultivation difficulties and expensive processes have kept it to a relatively small market.
 Despite being widely touted as a superfood, there is limited scientific research to back up many of the more impressive claims surrounding this protein supplement.
 That being said, there are some proven benefits to adding this supplement to your diet!

-- Immune system: It is found that regular consumption of chlorella can increase immune function and antibody production, as per research published in the journal Immunopharmacology and Immunotoxicology.
+It is found that regular consumption of chlorella can increase immune function and antibody production, as per a research published in the journal Immunopharmacology and Immunotoxicology.
 While the research has been limited and the results show variability in terms of age groups, this supplement appears promising when it comes to protecting us against foreign pathogens and .

-- Detoxifying effects: Some of the more popular claims surrounding chlorella involve its ability to detoxify the body, specifically of neurotoxins in the gut.
-It is believed that chlorella is able to bind to unwanted toxins and heavy metals, such as mercury and lead, and then eliminate them from the body.
-Many people also claim that chlorella can help cleanse the liver, which is why this algae is so commonly found in trendy detox diets.
+Some of the more popular claims surrounding chlorella involve its ability to detoxify the body, specifically of neurotoxins in the gut.
+It is believed that chlorella can bind to unwanted toxins and heavy metals, such as mercury and lead, and then eliminate them from the body.
+Many people also claim that chlorella can help cleanse the liver, which is why this alga is so commonly found in trendy detox diets.

-- Chronic disease: There are quite a few claims about chlorella and its impact on cancer, but research has been inconclusive on a direct impact.
-That being said, chlorella does have a number of antioxidant compounds.
+There are quite a few claims about chlorella and its impact on cancer, but research has been inconclusive on a direct impact.
+That being said, chlorella does have several antioxidant compounds.
 There has been some research linking chlorella with a reduction in tumor size, and well as the induction of apoptosis in cancer cells, but more studies must be conducted.
 Chlorella contains chlorophyll, vitamin C, lutein, beta-carotene, and lycopene, all of which have antioxidant effects in the body.
 This can help reduce inflammation and lower your overall risk for chronic diseases.

-You can find chlorella in a number of forms, including tablets, pellets, and powder.
+You can find chlorella in many forms, including tablets, pellets, and powder.
 The normal dose ranges from 500 mg to 1,000 mg, although some products suggest higher daily doses, depending on your particular health needs.
 The tablets, capsules, and pellets are preferable, as the dosage is standardized and easy to regulate.

 You can mix chlorella powder into smoothies and shake, or cook within stir-frys and pasta dishes.
 The powder has a mild smell and taste of seaweed, so mixing it in with strongly flavored recipes is recommended.
 It works as a great healthy thickener for soups and stews, but can also simply be mixed into juice or water for a quick protein boost.

-Aside from the many positive aspects of chlorella, there are some potential side effects and risks associated with using this supplement.
+There are some potential side effects and risks associated with using this supplement.
 Chlorella contains high levels of iodine, so those who have thyroid disease should avoid its use or speak with their doctor before adding it to their diet.
-Some people also report allergic reactions to chlorella, particularly if they are also allergic to mold.
+Some people also report allergic reactions, particularly if they are also allergic to mold.